in

 Aluminum vs Steel Patio Furniture

 Though aluminum is not as dense and strong as steel, it is lighter.
-Its strength to weight ratio is 1/3 of the weight which means it’s easier to move around your patio furniture when an unexpected guest arrives or if you need to rearrange your outdoor furniture once in a while.
+Its strength-to-weight ratio is 1/3 of the weight which means it’s easier to move around your patio furniture when an unexpected guest arrives or if you need to rearrange your seating layout once in a while.

 Aluminum on the other hand has high oxidization which means when it is exposed to air or any other oxidizing agent, it will immediately develop a thin hard film made of aluminum oxide.

-Aluminum patio furniture does not conduct and retain much heat compared to other metals making it a practical metal furniture choice if your outdoor furniture is in full exposure.
+Aluminum patio furniture does not conduct and retain much heat compared to other metals making it a practical choice if your outdoor area is in full exposure.

-Steel on the other hand responds to heat or cold faster, so if your patio is located in a place that experiences extreme weather, you might want to consider another material or add some padding for steel patio seats.
+Steel on the other hand responds to heat or cold faster, so if your patio is located in a place that experiences extreme weather, you might want to consider another material or add some padding to these patio seats.

 When it comes to workability, steel is very easy to weld while aluminum can be a challenge but is easier to cut than steel.